gBritz/abi-gth-omnia-developer-evaluation/README.md

 Observing skills in software development, code organization, best practices, and technical problem-solving.

 ## Getting Started
-Instructions to how start project [Getting Started](/.docs/getting-started.md)
+Instructions on how to start the project see at [Getting Started](/.docs/getting-started.md)

 `READ CAREFULLY`